katereverie/JavaScript/frameworks/bootstrap/stylingElements.md

 # Style Elements with Bootstrap, Fontawesome

-Bootstrap provides solutions to reponsive design.
+## Bootstrap provides solutions to reponsive design__

 - Remember that `col` uses a 12-columns-system; so one block is 12 columns wide.

-Fontawesome provides solutions to text-elements, provides pre-built icons, pre-built font-families.
+## Fontawesome provides solutions to text-elements, provides pre-built icons, pre-built font-families.

 Heed these

-  *Check if the styling class you are using actually is applicable to the element you are trying to style because not all framework styling classes are applicable to every HTML element
+- Check if the styling class you are using actually is applicable to the element you are trying to style because not all framework styling classes are applicable to every HTML element

 ## text elements